onthebusiness/harelang.org/content/tutorials/introduction.md

       after each iteration, and is a convenient place to update the variables used for the loop condition.

-      Any of these elements may be omitted, such as the binding in this code sample, which allows us to access the loop item ("i") outside of the loop.
+      The binding and the afterthought may be omitted, such as in this code sample which omits the binding, allowing us to access the loop item ("i") outside of the loop.
 A loop which never terminates may be written like so:

       ```hare
       for (true) {